danhergir/marsproject/README.md

 # Mars Data Aggregator

-This project is an aggregator for information about the current Mar's rover mission Perseverance as well as other general information about Mars.
+This project is a webapp built in Django intended to be an aggregator for information about the current Mar's rover mission Perseverance as well as other general information about Mars.

-# Overview

 This app is targeted to be educational for students at a 5th grade level.
 The app draws on various API's provided by nasa as well as RSS feeds provided